Good afternoon and welcome to the podcast of Lotus Eaters episode 1276.

 So, and this is an important thing, under the Tories.

-Yes, um Alicia Kearns and uh Neil O'Brien, and they were put they were working to sort of look at security issues, particularly around China, as the name suggests, the China Research Group.
+And they were working to sort of look at security issues, particularly around China, as the name suggests, the China Research Group.

-So they were looking into what China is doing, its espionage and its sort of uh cold war type stuff that China's doing against Britain.
+It's espionage and it's sort of Cold War type stuff that China's doing against Britain.

-So they were looking into that, and this Chris had access to their information and what they were talking about and various other things.
+And this Chris had access to their information and what they were talking about and various other things.

-Interestingly, another point to note is we don't know exactly what detail, but he passed that on to a friend of his Chris Berry, who they met when they were working out in China as younger men, as sort of um like teaching type assistants, that's what they were doing as younger men.
+Interestingly, another point to note is we don't know exactly what detail, but he passed that on to a friend of his, Chris Berry, who they met when they were working out in China as younger men, as sort of like teaching type assistants.

-So they knew each other, and yeah, that other Chris is still a teacher this to this day, I believe.
+And that other Chris is still a teacher to this day, I believe.

-We still don't know exactly.
+Exactly what that sensitive stuff is, we still don't know exactly.

-Uh but China probably does now.
+China probably does now.

 Wow.

-And this Berry guy who what was he works as a teacher in China.
+And this Berry guy, who, what was he, works as a teacher in China?

-Uh uh he used to was a much younger man.
+He used to was a much younger man.

 Used to.